labxscut/HCG/README.md

 The required dependency is R and Python.

-The code is contained in <code.md> (https://github.com/labxscut/HCG/blob/main/code.md) the data details are shown in https://github.com/labxscut/HCG/tree/main/Data
+The code is contained in <code.md> (https://github.com/labxscut/HCG/blob/main/code.md)

+The data details are shown in https://github.com/labxscut/HCG/tree/main/Data

 # Contact & Support: